zeroentropy-ai/zbench/README.md

 **Configuration Options:**
 - `--cycle_num`: Number of random cycles for pair generation (default: 4)
 - `--document_threshold`: Maximum number of documents to use per query (default: 10).
-Uses the first `--document_threshold` document in the input order
+Uses the first `--document_threshold` documents in the input order

 ### Step 3: Score Pairs
 Uses an ensemble of three AI models to score each document pair: